MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-table-objects/update-sap-hana-parameters.md

 <Available since="2021 Update 6" />

-Similar to [Update a prompt of an SAP HANA table with input parameters](update-a-prompt-of-an-sap-hana-table.md), you can use REST APIs to update the table definition through the Modeling service starting in MicroStrategy 2021 Update 6.
+Similar to [Update a prompt of an SAP HANA table with input parameters](update-a-prompt-of-an-sap-hana-table.md), you can use REST APIs to update the table definition through the Modeling service starting in Strategy 2021 Update 6.

 :::info